tahershaker/Learning-Kubernetes/4. Kubernetes Cluster & Object Management with Kubectl and YAML/README.md

 A user can use the Kubeconfig in different methods to switch from one cluster to another and kubectl uses these methods in a priority order.
 These methods are:

 - _Kubectl Context:_ Using the kubectl, a user can chose a context from what is configured in the Kubeconfig file and each context points to a different cluster.
 Kubectl context has the highest priority.
-- _KUBECONFIGEnvironment Variable:_ This environment variable should, by default, point to the default kubeconfig file, however, when set, it can point to a different configuration file(s) to be used while using the kubectl CLI Tool.
+- _KUBECONFIG Environment Variable:_ This environment variable should, by default, point to the default kubeconfig file, however, when set, it can point to a different configuration file(s) to be used while using the kubectl CLI Tool.
 KUBECONFIG env variable overrides the current context in the default kubeconfig file.
 - _Command-Line Reference:_ Using the kubectl CLI tool, a user can specify a different kubeconfig file using the command line option `--kubeconfig` in the syntax.
 The `--kubeconfig` command line option has the highest priority; all other Kubeconfigs are ignored.